mozaican/odin-recipes/README.md

 # odin-recipes
-First Odin project which consists in creating linked webpages with recipes.
+First Odin Project - "Recipes" - in which I had to create linked webpages with recipes, in order to learn HTML and CSS foundations.